Placement Experience with ERA - The Next Step

 They'll also give me just tips and tricks here and there on how to more effectively work with clients, which is all really helpful.

-Is there a skill you have learned in a class at ERA, which you have been able to put into practice while on placement at TNS?
+Is there a skill you have learned in a class at ERA, that you have been able to put into practice while on placement at TNS?

 Erica: I remember in one of my pre-placement modules at ERA, we learned about the six-minute walk tests, which was really helpful because with one of my client clients at the next step clinic they actually needed to do the six-minute walk test for their outcome measure.